ricky-santos/apollo-electronics-trend-analysis/README.md

 https://github.com/ricky-santos/apollo-electronics-trend-analysis/blob/main/Charts-Images/Product%20Sales.png?raw=true
 https://github.com/ricky-santos/apollo-electronics-trend-analysis/blob/main/Charts-Images/Product%20Orders.png?raw=true
 - The **Gaming Monitor, Apple Airpods, Macbook Air and Thinkpad Laptop** were the highest selling products earning **more than 95% of sales**.
-- Comapred to the other Apple products, the iPhones lacked substantionally in product sales and orders accounting for less than 1% of overall sales.
+- Comapred to the other Apple products, the iPhones lacked substantionally accounting for less than 1% of overall sales and orders.
 - Purchases across most products occred on the **website earning $27 Million** over the four years compared to just **$800,000 on mobile**.
 - The majority of orders attribute "direct" marketing as the main contributor to the sale accountign for **$23 million**.
 "Email" was the second with over $3 million.
 - The Bose Soundsport Heaphones has contradicting performance to the above with all orders occuring on mobile and attributed to email marketing.